Mzaex7/PCAI_bench/README.md

 ### Benchmark Methodology

+**Endpoint Execution:**
+- All configured endpoints are **always tested in parallel**
+- Each endpoint runs independently on its own hardware
+- No mutual interference between endpoint tests
+- Significantly faster than sequential endpoint testing

-**Sequential Mode:**
+**Sequential Mode (for prompts):**
-- Tests endpoints one request at a time
+- Tests prompts one at a time within each endpoint
 - Provides stable, repeatable baseline measurements
-- Eliminates resource contention effects
+- Eliminates prompt-to-prompt resource contention
 - Recommended for initial performance characterization

-**Concurrent Mode:**
+**Concurrent Mode (for prompts):**
-- Tests multiple simultaneous requests
+- Tests multiple prompts simultaneously within each endpoint
 - Reveals scaling behavior and bottlenecks
 - May show degraded performance under load
-- Useful for capacity planning
+- Useful for capacity planning and stress testing

 ## Architecture